vaibhav-wissen/messaging/README.md

 ### Configure properties in environment variable (.env/.profile file)
 - TO: Specify Receiver mail
-- USERNAME: Specify Sender mail
+- UNAME: Specify Sender mail
 - PASSWORD: Enter the password of you SMTP.